 Visit smpcolorado.org for a full guide to the basics of SMPs, and where they are currently happening.
-Visit rivernetwork.org/resource/stream-management-planning-in-colorado for application materials.
+Visit rivernetwork.org/resource/stream-management-planning-in-colorado for application materials after Jan 1, 2020.

 For more information about River Network's support, contact: